qalibr/Con4/README.md

     - Template made using Vite
     - For easy frontend development.
     - Using typescript template.
+- Tailwind CSS, Headless UI and Heroicons
+    - Also using Headless UI and Heroicons which are libraries made by the Tailwind CSS team to complement the main library.
+    - Tailwind for styling, headless for component logic, and heroicons for graphical elements.
 - Capacitor
     - Porting web app to native platforms.
 - Supabase